AntonioLuisGH/TFG_TST/README.md

 ### Ideas
 - [ ] Explain about training: GPU, vs CPU
 - [ ] Calculate aprox time of training
+- [ ] It would be nice to have the frequency calculated from the values of date from csv

 ## Errors and Issues
 - [ ] Only the introduction folder is accessible.